 Vic explains how everybody wins in this scenario.
 Edgar-veda gets a pat on the back for them busting the Armenians, meaning he'll get off their asses.
-Rondell gets more cocaine to sell.
-The Strike Team adds to their retirement fund.
-Shane asks who said anyone was saving for retirement.
-Lem wants to go skiing.
+Rondell gets more cocaine to sell and the Strike Team adds to their retirement fund.
+Shane asks, "Who said anything about retirement?"
+Lem suggests a ski trip, high-fiving Shane over the seat back.
 Everybody suddenly pipes down to hear what's coming through on Ronnie's wiretap.
 Unfortunately, the Strike Team is gonna need a translator.

 Vic bribes a chauffeur named Bing.
 He's to say he heard about an incoming shipment of cocaine while shuttling a client from LAX.
 Bing is to also to know the time and place of the dropoff: Ara's Pastry at 9:30.
 Bing accepts the money and even signs a statement.
 Vic will take the statement to a judge so they can get a search warrant, all nice and legal.

 Julien has a visitor, his Latin lover Tomas.
-Tomas is upset that Julien hasn't called him since the night they had sex.
+He's upset that Julien hasn't called him since the night they had sex.
 Julien tries to shoo him out by saying he'll call later.
 Tomas won't budge.
 Julien promises to stop by later if Tomas leaves.
-Tomas turns all stalker, saying he'll be back every day if Julien goes back on his word.
+Tomas turns all stalker, swearing he'll be back every day if Julien doesn't come over.

-At Apartment Armenia, Lem is peering at the coke and saying it doesn't look pink.
+At Apartment Armenia, Lem peers at the coke, saying it doesn't look pink.
 Shane is all "It's not the right lighting, dumbass."
-They start stuffing bricks of cocaine into a duffle bag while a cat watches them from the sofa.
+They start stuffing bricks of cocaine into a duffel bag while a cat watches them from the sofa.
 Vic hands over Not-Otto to Danny, telling her to keep him in a separate cell.
 I wonder how many evidence envelopes they'll need for Not-Otto's jewelry.
-Shockingly, Ronnie is not a ball of snot on the floor.
+Shockingly, Ronnie hasn't been reduced to a ball of snot on the floor.

 Danny finishes stuffing Not-Otto in her squad car.
 Julien pops out from around the corner.
 The other cops cheer as Lem and Vic emerge, victorious (no pun intended), with the cocaine.
 Shane gets into a truck across the street while the others pile into the van.

 At home, Vic puts on a pot of coffee.
 He's thinks he heard Matthew having a nightmare.
 Corrine is concerned about their daughter Cassidy's cough; she's taking her to the doctor in the afternoon.
 Shane knocks on the door, strolls into the kitchen, and gets right to the point: he "kinda lost" the Navigator.
 Vic is aghast.
 When Corrine leaves to check on Cassidy, he asks where Shane was when the truck got stolen.
-Shane reveals his lady friend is named Amy.
+Shane says he called on his lady friend Amy.
 He's sure got a thing for girls with three-letter 'A' names...

 "You stopped to get laid?!" cries Vic, "What were you thinking?!"
 Shane was, of course, "thinking about getting laid."
 And he's so sorry.
 Well, sorry doesn't cut it.
 Vic gets his backup gun out of a lockbox; they've probably got about 4 hours to find the truck before it gets sent to Mexico in pieces and somebody besides Rondell starts dealing Peruvian Pink.
 Vic tells Shane to call Lem and Ronnie.

-Meanwhile, Shane and Vic stop by a diner and pay a visit to Officer Hoffman.
-He works auto theft and has a bait car parked outside.
+Meanwhile, Shane and Vic visit Officer Hoffman.
+He works auto theft and has a bait car parked outside a diner.
 They ask if Hoffman knows of any chop shops in town that specialize in new (as in 2002) Lincoln Navigators.
 Hoffman gets distracted as two girls approach the bait Jeep, but all they do is check their makeup in the side mirror.
-He scribbles an address on a napkin.
-Hoffman describes the head of the chop shop as a "skinny Polish prick."
+He scribbles an address on a napkin, describing the head of the chop shop as a "skinny Polish prick."
 Hey, don't talk about my people that way!

 Hoffman is bored to death with these bait car stings.
 He asks Vic to consider putting him on the Strike Team.
 "Might be a new spot opening up any day now," says Vic.
 Shane looks both worried and offended.
 In the evidence room, Julien asks the clerk how much cocaine the Strike Team brought in.
 She tells him 4 bricks.